 - Chicken Parmesan

-This One Pot Chicken and Rice recipe is the perfect Sunday Night Dinner that will bring everyone to the table.
+This Easy Chicken and Rice recipe is the perfect Sunday Night Dinner that will bring everyone to the table.
 It's packed with veggies and rice, and because it braises in the oven for over an hour the chicken is moist and tender and fall-off-the-bone chicken delicious!

 Ingredients